-The student and his or her parents (or guardians) have

-the right to request a meeting with the principal if an appeal of this action is desired.
-They may appeal to the appropriate Educational Services Director within 3 weeks of the date of suspension when a suspension is issued by the principal or in any other instance in which a review of the District's action is desired.
+The student and his or her parents (or guardians) have the right to request a meeting with the principal if an appeal of this action is desired.
+They may appeal to the appropriate Educational Services Director within 3 weeks of the date of suspension when a suspension is issued by the principal or in any other instance in which a review of the District's action is desired a.
+Definition:

 3. Expulsion and Due Process Requirements.
-Education Code 48918 a.
-Definition:
+Education Code 48918 b.
+Student's Right to a Hearing: